Moving House in Australia: A Complete Timeline and Checklist product guide

 - Do a final walk-through of every room, cupboard, and storage space before the removalists arrive

-- Ensure the path from front door to truck is clear of obstacles
+- Make sure the path from front door to truck is clear of obstacles

-- Brief the removalist team on any fragile items, access restrictions (narrow corridors, low doorframes), or items requiring special care
+- Brief the removalist team on any fragile items, access restrictions (narrow corridors, low doorframes), or items needing special care

 - Confirm the delivery address and any access requirements at the new property (parking restrictions, elevator bookings in apartment buildings)